-right now is an initiative of the trainers and consultants Else Engel and Lea Fenner.
-The focus of our work is on human rights education and children’s rights.
+right now is an initiative by the human rights experts and educators Else Engel and Lea Fenner.

 We hold university degrees in History, Geography, Cultural Studies, Education and Sociology and completed the European Master in Children’s Rights.
 In addition we have studied Peace and Conflict Studies.
 Within the framework of our studies in Education we have comprehensive training in didactics.